qiao-zhou/risk_parity/README.md

 # risk_parity
 risk parity strategy

+# How to run the model
+Please run model/risk_parity_model.py.
+Details to be added.

 # Project Description
 In this project, we elastrate how to build up a risk parity portfolio.
 - We start with building a Naive risk parity portfolio where we assume zero-correlation among assets.